-We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to additional shares from us at the initial public offering price less the underwriting discounts and commissions.
+We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to 600,000 additional shares from us at the initial public offering price less the underwriting discounts and commissions.
 The option may be exercised only to cover any over-allotments of common stock.

-The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a concession of \$ per share.
-The underwriters and the selling group members may allow a discount of \$ per share on sales to other broker/dealers.
+The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a concession of \$0.63 per share.
+The underwriters and the selling group members may allow a discount of \$0.10 per share on sales to other broker/dealers.
 After the initial public offering, the public offering price and concession and discount to dealers may be changed by the representatives.

 The following table summarizes the compensation and expenses we will pay.
 The compensation we will pay to the underwriters will consist solely of the underwriting discount, which is equal to the public offering price per share of common stock less the amount the underwriters pay to us per share of common stock.
 The underwriters have not received and will not receive from us any other item of compensation or expense in connection with this offering considered by the National Association of Securities Dealers, Inc. to be underwriting compensation under its Rules of Fair Practice.
-The underwriting fee will be determined based on our negotiations with the underwriters at the time the initial public offering price of our common stock is determined.
-We do not expect the underwriting discount per share of common stock to exceed 7% of the initial public offering price per share of common stock.
+The underwriting fee was determined based on our negotiations with the underwriters at the time the initial public offering price of our common stock was determined.

-Per S Share Total

-Without Over-Allotment With Over-Allotment Without Over-Allotment With Over-Allotment

-Underwriting discounts and commissions paid

-by us \$ \$ \$ \$

-Expenses payable by us \$ \$ \$ \$
+Without With Without With Over-Allotment Over-Allotment Over-Allotment Over-Allotment Underwriting discounts and commissions paid \$1.05 \$1 QE \$4 200 000 ¢4 820 000 by us \$1.05 \$1.05 \$4,200,000 \$4,830,000 Expenses payable by us \$0.28 \$0.28 \$1,100,000 \$1,100,000